 Whatever God has planned for me, I can do.
 And I know I’m going to be okay.
 I’ve told myself I’m going to take a whole year before I make any major decisions.

 I’m not going to move.
 I’m not going to sell the house.
 And I’m not going to get involved with any new romantic relationships.

 My plan is just to exist and keep learning.
 That’s what I’m going to do.
 I’m so excited because my relationships with my family, especially my sons, has never been better.

-They have just been the most wonderful and caring sons, and I also posted in our Secret Facebook Group that I got to go to Disneyland to celebrate my son’s 35th birthday.
+They have just been the most wonderful and caring sons, and I got to go to Disneyland to celebrate my son’s 35th birthday.
 I had kids young.
 We had the best time ever.
 We recreated photos from when they were little in Disneyland until now.

 I feel like the fog’s been lifted.
 I can appreciate life.
 I’m doing things I used to get criticized for.
 I’m trying to do all kinds of different things.
 There are different recipes that I can try now because my alcoholic didn’t like anything I cooked.
 I’m having the best time at one of the worst times of my life if that makes sense.